noguntuberu/codelitt/README.md

 * The data should be retained across different page views, but it’s not necessary to persist it beyond a browser refresh.
 * This is a coding activity and not a design activity.
 That’s not to say we don’t appreciate good design or that we don’t value those skills if you have them!
 It’s just that it won’t have a high value when scoring this particular project.

+## F.A.Q.

+### How do you evaluate the exercise?
+Our evaluation is based on many aspects, such as general approach adopted, quality of code, use of best practices, capabilities to keep the code simple and maintainable.

+### How can I deliver the exercise?
+To deliver the exercise, you should clone this repository and work on a new branch.
+When you'll consider it completed, just push the branch and open a Pull Request.